How Do Bloggers Make Money?

 Here’s how it works.
 If I want to share something with you guys, I can create a personalized trackable affiliate link.
 That way, if you click that link and make a purchase, I get a commission on it.
 Super simple!

 ShopStyle has a similar model and I hear great things about them, too.
-I also know people who use Amazon Associates, but I haven’t really explored that yet.
+I also know people who love Amazon Associates, but that’s not a big money maker for me.
 And lastly, individual brands sometimes have commission based incentives, but I usually shy away from those.

 Here’s my feeling about affiliate commission.
 If you are going to buy something because of content I created, I don’t feel bad about earning a small piece of that at all.
 It doesn’t increase the price you pay and I’m driving sales to that retailer.
 Win win!

 That being said, I don’t like to push products on you too much solely so that I can make more money.
-I could certainly be smarter about linking everything I can on the blog and Instagram, but I also don’t necessarily want to post sale alerts every day.
+I also don’t want to feel like I always need to be wearing something new just so I can link it.
+I try to be a smart consumer just like you do!

 The whole goal of this blog is to remind you that you are enough.
 I am here to make suggestions or tell you about the things that I love, because it’s fun!
 And maybe I’m suggesting exactly what you’ve been looking for at exactly the right time – I love when that happens!
 Seeing you guys rocking the bodysuit I’m obsessed with in your stories makes my DAY.
 But I don’t ever want you to feel like I’m always telling you that you need something new.